gar-r/okki-status/readme.md

 #### Pacman hook

-If you are using the `updates` module with `pacman`, you can set up a hook to refresh the module after each package upgrade:
+If you are using the `updates` module with `pacman`, you can set up a hook to refresh the module after each package upgrade (on Arch: `/etc/pacman.d/hooks/okki-status.hook`):

 ```
 [Trigger]